 - 1. The beneficiary's health status, medical care, or treatment options, including any alternative treatment that may be self-administered. - 2.
 Any information the beneficiary needs to decide among all relevant treatment options. - 3.
 The risks, benefits, and consequences of treatment or non- treatment. - 4.
-The beneficiary's right to participate in decisions regarding his or her health

-- 5. To express preferences about future treatment decisions. - K. Grievance and Appeals System
+The beneficiary's right to participate in decisions regarding his or her health care, including the right to refuse treatment. - 5.
+To express preferences about future treatment decisions. - K. Grievance and Appeals System